top of page

 (How to spread sushi rice on Nori for Chumaki, steps 2 - 11)

-2. Place half sheet nori horizontally, rough side facing up
+2. Place the half sheet of nori horizontally, with the rough side facing up.

-7. With your right hand, making a “U” shape, guide the sushi rice so that it covers the top half to 2/3 of nori
+6. With your right hand, create a "U" shape and guide the sushi rice to cover the top half to 2/3 of the nori.

-8. Rhythmically, turn your left hand three times to cover the top portion of the nori with rice, leaving ½ inch/1cm left blank
+7. Rhythmically turn your left hand three times, ensuring the top portion of the nori is covered with rice, leaving a ½ inch/1cm gap on the left side.

-9. Clean your hands with the wet towel, dip your fingers in the water
+8. Clean your hands with a wet towel, then lightly wet your fingers.

-10. Using fingertips, apply the pressure, Leave right ½ inch/1cm blank
+9. Using your fingertips, apply pressure while leaving the proper ½ inch/1cm blank.

-11. Continue spreading the rice leaving 1/8 inch /3mm left and bottom edge
+10. Continue spreading the rice, leaving a 1/8 inch/3mm gap on the left and bottom edges.

 (steps 12 - 16)